 We will set up a version of the graded response Hopfield net with synchronous updating.
-(In a homework exercise, you will compare asynchronous and synchronous updating.)

 '''

-In[134]:= dt = 0.03;
+In[80]:= dt = 0.03;

 Hopfield[uu] := uu + dt (Weights.g[uu] - uu);

 '''

 Let's first perform a kind of "Rorschach blob test" on our network (but without the usual symmetry to the input pattern).
 We will give as input uncorrelated uniformly distributed noise and find out what the network sees: